barning/coblocks-theme/README.md

 5. Run the `build` gulp task to process build files and generate a zip.

 ## Contributions ##
-Please read the [guidelines for contributing](https://github.com/godaddy/coblocks-theme/blob/master/CONTRIBUTING.md) to CoBlocks.
-Anyone is welcome to contribute!

 There are various ways you can contribute:

-1. Raise an [Issue](https://github.com/godaddy/coblocks-theme/issues/new) on GitHub
+1. Raise an [Issue](https://github.com/barning/coblocks-theme/issues/new) on GitHub
 2. Send a pull request with your bug fixes and/or new features
-3. Provide feedback and suggestions on [enhancements](https://github.com/godaddy/coblocks-theme/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)
+3. Provide feedback and suggestions on [enhancements](https://github.com/barning/coblocks-theme/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)